 - Confirm at least one stakeholder who will act on the results

-- Set a timeline for your first findings review (3 weeks is a good starting point)
+- Set a timeline for your first findings review (3 weeks recommended)

 Win/Loss Analysis